-(5) Coordination of Wagner-Peyser Services: Please provide a description of plans and strategies for, and assurances concerning, maximizing coordination of services provided by the state employment service under the Wagner-Peyser Act (29 U.S.C 49 et seq.) and services provided in the local area through the one-stop delivery system to improve service delivery and avoid duplication of services.
-WIOA §108(b)(10)
+(5) Coordination of Wagner-Peyser Services: Describe plans and strategies for, and assurances concerning maximizing coordination of services provided by the state employment service under the Wagner-Peyser Act (29 U.S.C 49 et seq.) and services provided in the local area through the one-stop delivery system to improve service delivery and avoid duplication of services (WIOA §108(b)(12)).

 In 2000, the Department of Economic Opportunity gave local Boards the authority to provide local guidance and day to day supervision to Wagner-Peyser (WP) funded state merit staff.
-This forward thinking action has led to full integration and maximum coordination of service delivery in the local workforce system.
+This forward-thinking action has led to full integration and maximum coordination of service delivery in the local workforce system.